 This page explains what windshield shade bands, or windshield sun visor strips, are and how they work.
 Plus, it also explains what you should know for windshield replacements with a shade band or sun visor strip.

-Whatever technology your windshield has, whether it's a shade band or anything else, we can expertly repair or replace it anywhere in Greater Phoenix, AZ.
-We consistently have some of the best windshield replacement quotes in town.
-Call us today at 480.907.3982 for a fast, free quote!
+Whatever technology your windshield has, whether it's a shade band or anything else, we can expertly repair or replace it.
+Call Pinnacle Auto Glass today at 480.907.3982 for a fast, free quote!

 What's a Windshield Shade Band?